-Raising a Thinking Child is targeted for:
+Raising a Thinking Child is ideal for:

-- Caregivers of children 4-7 year-old
+- Parents and Caregivers of children 4-7 year-old

 - Educators and child care providers (12 hours of Registry credit available)

 This evidence-based workshop series will help you guide your child to solve common, everyday problems with decision making and communication skills using their thinking brain.
-It is a refreshingly practical curriculum that helps you help your child learn HOW to think, not WHAT to think, as they learn to resolve their own problems.
+It is a refreshingly practical curriculum that helps you help your child learn HOW to think, not what to think, as they learn to resolve their own problems.

 Participants will learn:

-- To give their children skills to solve their own problems
+- to give their children skills to solve their own problems

-- Fun games to help children learn these problem solving skills and consider consequences
+- fun games to help children learn these problem solving skills and consider consequences

-- How to help kids care about and understand their own and those of others
+- how to help kids care about and understand their own and those of others

 Classes will be held ONLINE- Using Zoom Meeting App.
 You can join on your computer, tablet, or smart phone from the comfort of you home.